Sanford T. Freedman

 Early demonstration where patient interaction was performed with colored cards

-Feasibility experiement conducted at the Interaction laboratory.
+Feasibility experiment conducted at the Interaction laboratory.
 USC students played the role of patient.

 Experiment conducted at the USC University Hospital.
 Nurses played the role of patients.
-The voice recognition system was disabled due to the nozy environment.
+The voice recognition system was disabled due to the noisy environment.

 Video presented to participants